Get Started

 Which AI platforms currently support agentic commerce?+

-As of February 2026, the major platforms are ChatGPT (via Instant Checkout/ACP), Google AI Mode (via UCP/AP2), Perplexity (via PayPal), Microsoft Copilot (via ACP), and Amazon Rufus (proprietary).
-Meta announced agentic commerce capabilities for Facebook, Instagram, and WhatsApp in February 2026.
+As of Q1 2026, the major platforms are ChatGPT (via ACP for product discovery), Google AI Mode (via UCP), Perplexity (via PayPal), Microsoft Copilot (via ACP), and Amazon Rufus (proprietary).
+Meta announced agentic commerce capabilities for Facebook, Instagram, and WhatsApp in early 2026.

 How much does it cost to enable agentic commerce?+